Technical Information

 Available in imperial and metric, our range of Heritage Bricks are designed to reflect the look and feel of any brickwork.
 Being able to blend in to any regional or urban landscape, without marring a building’s unique character.

 MBS is proud to be supplying skilled craftspeople as they renovate or restore the historic features of our architectural heritage.
 Our bricks carry a BS EN 771-1 certificate and comply fully with UK and EU laws and standards.
 We’re also currently one of the UK’s only manufacturers of bricks that can guarantee all partner factories have the SEDEX stamp of approval.
-This ensures that all ethical trade standards are met.

 We’ve a wide range of heritage bricks in stock, available for immediate delivery, and a global network of manufacturers.
 Call us today on 0161 641 3579 and provide you with heritage bricks for your project.